plediii/route53-controller/README.md

 ## Storing `resource.json` in S3

-If `resource.json` must be updated frequently, it may be more convenient to fetch `resource.json` from a static location in S3, where it can be updated without requiring redeployment of the Lambda function.
+Normally, the `resource.json` will be uploaded as part of the Lambda function deployment package.
+However, if `resource.json` must be updated frequently, it may be more convenient (and require fewer permissions) to store `resource.json` at an S3 location, where it can be updated without requiring redeployment of the Lambda function.